awesome-archive/techlead/README_EN.md

 For Developer: object-oriented programming, functional programming, pair programming skills, proficiency in a variety of tools, iterative and incremental design, design patterns, refactoring, automated testing, class design..., one can not be less.

 Therefore, 10,000 words are omitted here.
+We will talk in future, in future, in future.

 ### Architecture